gwen-bo/BAP-Unity/README.md

-# Interactive installation for Memento Woordfestival
+# Geraakt: an interactive installation for Memento Woordfestival

 A festival where word art in all it forms is being celebrated.
 For this installation we started from the concept of 'word art touches/can touch'.
 We invite people to interact with the authors and their words and to be touched/ touch.